railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :reconcile: Allow Reconciliation, boolean

-    *Check this option if the user can make a reconciliation of the entries in this account.*
+    *Check this option if you want the user to reconcile entries in this account.*

 Object: Tax Code Template (account.tax.code.template)